Creating psychological safety at work for all employees

 ERGs and support systems

-The existence of strong employee resource groups (ERGs), mentorship and networking programs and allyship all can work in tandem to create greater psychological safety.
-Leadership buy-in can go a long way in this regard, through managers attending ERG meetings and employees of all levels participating in mentorship programs.
+Leadership buy-in can go a long way in this regard.
+Managers can show support by attending ERG meetings, and employees of all levels can participate in mentorship programs.

 Social cohesion

-With hybrid or virtual teams, consider dividing people into smaller groups, or breakout rooms, where they may be more comfortable sharing their ideas and perspectives.
+With hybrid or virtual teams, consider dividing people into smaller groups, or breakout rooms.
+In these smaller groups, employees may be more comfortable sharing their ideas and perspectives.
 Also, ask for employee input ahead of time.
 Some employees may prefer typing their ideas or vulnerable statements via email or chat as opposed to verbally in a meeting.

 In addition, employers can increase their chances of greater psychological safety by: